 My first tattoo holds no meaning at all, except to mark my rebellious days and impulsive ways, I was 17?
 It was the last day of 2007 and I walked into the tattoo studio and said “I want a tattoo before 2007 ends” so I got a floral design with stars and a crescent moon.
 Hurt like a bitch but oh so pretty.
 I was too young to know better and too stupid to care and I loved it.
 And all those feelings are permanently inked on the inside of my hip.

 My second tattoo is a phoenix.
 It is extremely significant to me, and also highly personal.
 I do not appreciate it when people who are not close to me, ask me what my tattoos mean because you are asking me to reveal a part of myself.
 It makes me uncomfortable.
 Usually I say “nothing”, but “it’s kinda personal” is me being polite.
 But here, I’ll tell you what it means.
 I wanted a phoenix because I found strength in the mythical bird which rises from the ashes of it’s own destruction.
 It means that nothing can destroy me but myself, and even when I do, I will always find my way back.
 I wanted a back piece because I remember making fun of other people’s tattoos with my father.
 We were at a wedding, and there were a bunch of girls with tiny dragons and my father said, “Gal, look at that.
 Is it a lizard?” and I said, “I think they are dragons.”
 “Dragons?!
-Small dragons, more like lizards.”
-“Trueee.
-If it’s something as majestic as a dragon, make sure it’s all or nothing.”
-It was then I realized that one day, my phoenix would cover my back.
+More like tiny lizards.”
+It was then I realized that one day, my phoenix would cover my back because if you’re getting something so majestic, do it justice.
 Till this day I can still remember how it felt, sitting at the table, laughing with my father.
 See, these are the bits and pieces of life that makes a significance.
 Don’t get google dictate what your tattoo means.

-I have the universe in a star above my right elbow.
-Everyone is a universe of complexities.
-We only know what we are shown.
-Alternately, the universe is made of galaxies, galaxies are made of stars.
+I have the universe in a star above my right elbow because we are made of stardust and everyone is a universe of complexities.
 We are but one in a seemingly infinite universe of human beings, stretching over generations, but I am present, I am here.
 It reminds me to be humble without feeling inconsequential because sometimes, when we think about how small we are, we forget why anything should matter at all.
 It matters, because we do.
 Stars make up the universe, despite how small and insignificant each one may be, without them, the universe is nothing.

 I got “Ave Atque Vale” because I liked the sound of it – I found it in Infernal Devices and fell in love.
-“Always” is a beautiful belief.
+“Always” is a beautiful belief found in Harry Potter.
 Matching tattoos with the ones I love, because they are a part of me and always will be.

 One thing that everyone fears is regret, which is why they claw and fight by nook or by crook to give their tattoos some great significance.
 My father told me as much, “What are you going to do when you want to remove them one day?” but the problem is, I never intend to.
 Tattoos are the beautiful battle scars of my youth.